fin-hypergrid/grouped-header-plugin/README.md

 An additional renderer to paint a background behind — or to overlay a foreground on top of — the group labels.

 This is called by the cell renderer to:
-* If the function has a truthy `overlay` property: The superclass's paint function is called to paint the background (as needed) and the foreground _after which_ this paint function is called to paint an overlay on top of it.
-Used by `decorateBackgroundWithBottomBorder` to paint an bottom border.
+* _If the function has a truthy `overlay` property:_ The superclass's paint function is called to paint the background (as needed) and the foreground _after which_ this paint function is called to paint an overlay on top of it.
+Used by `decorateBackgroundWithBottomBorder` to paint a bottom border.
-* Otherwise called to paint the background _before_ it calls the superclass's paint function to paint the foreground.
-Used by `decorateBackgroundWithLinearGradient` to paint an gradient behind the group label.
+* _Otherwise:_ Called to paint the background _before_ it calls the superclass's paint function to paint the foreground.
+Used by `decorateBackgroundWithLinearGradient` to paint a gradient behind the group label.

 In the latter case, `config.prefillColor` is set to `config.backgroundColor` before calling.
 This signals the superclass's paint function not to paint its own background.
 Therefore this will only work correctly if the superclass's paint function respects `config.prefillColor` (as does the `SimpleCell` cell renderer's paint function).